cc-hydrosub/L2SWBM/L2SWBM_v3/config_README.txt

 - Balance Process Error: if TRUE, simulate the WBM's process error with Prior Mean and Std.
 Dev defined directly below it.

 - Process Error Prior Mean and Std.
-Dev
+Dev: you may provide a prior for these values, which account for factors not explicitly defined in the water balance models described below

-- Rolling window: pick 6 or better.
-Found 12 was pretty good
+- Rolling window: pick 6 or better

 - Define dH Uncertainty: Set to TRUE if you would like the model to run with a pre-defined uncertainty (standard deviation) value for observed changes in storage